Fela Kuti: Enter the Shrine

 that idea of cycles is going to become not just about the music, but so much more.
 Cycles of history, of violence, of resistance.

-Across time and space.
+across time and space

-Into the deep past, to an incredible story of a rebellion that deposed a king that created a sound that continues to echo to this day on the streets of Lagos and the world.
+into the deep past to an incredible story of a rebellion that deposed a king that created a sound that continues to echo to this day on the streets of Lagos and the world.

 That's next.

-a magnum.
-It is so special.
+a magnum open special.
+It is so it is.

 It is.
 And yet there'll be another magnum because you know he'll keep going despite trying to leave.